SPV (Special Purpose Vehicle)

 Because the SPV appears as one line item with one signature.
 A syndicate of 50 angels writing direct checks would clutter the cap table and complicate every subsequent financing.
 The SPV gives the founder the benefit of many angels' networks without the operational overhead.

-Are SPV investors accredited investors?
+Are SPV investors accredited or qualified investors?

 Do SPVs charge management fees?